JackTrip for Windows10 (5-Feb-2021, v1.3.0 stable)

 - An earlier version of JackTrip v1.3.0 compiled against JACK 1.9.11 is available here

 - The v1.2.1 executable is here and may work on earlier versions of Windows (or not).

 - No need for an installer

 - Copy it to another folder or just run it from Downloads

 - Select JACK Control from the program menu

 - Click the Setup button

-- In the Jack Setup window, select portaudio for the driver and ASIO::ASIO4ALL v2 for the Interface.
+- In the Jack Setup window, select portaudio for the driver and your ASIO device for the Interface.

 Other important settings here are Frames/Period and Sample Rate.
 Note that I have Frames/Period at 512 and Sample Rate at 48000 but other values will also work e.g., 256 or 128 Frames/Period and other sample rates supported by the attached soundcard like 44100.
 These values will be used by JackTrip as shown below.

-If you are using an external audio interface, you may need to select it in ASIO4ALL for it to work properly.
-To do this Jack must be running.
+With ASIO4ALL, you may need to manually configure it to use your built-in microphone and output.
+To do this, JACK must be running.
 There should be a green arrow icon in the Windows notification area.
 To see it you may need to click the "up" button on the left side of the notification area to show hidden icons: